 6. Prayer helped him in times of trouble

 McCain eventually reached the point where he didn’t know how much longer he could go on.
-He was abused by guards and had many of his healing bones re-broken when he refused to write a statement stating an apology for any war crimes he committed.
-But even during his toughest trials, McCain recalled he turned to prayer to help him, U.S. News & World Report says.
+He was abused by guards and had many of his healing bones rebroken when he refused to write a statement stating an apology for any war crimes he committed.
+But even during his toughest trials, McCain recalled he turned to prayer to help him, according to U.S. News & World Report.

-“It was asking for moral and physical courage, for guidance and wisdom to do the right thing,” McCain explained.
+“It was asking for moral and physical courage, for guidance and wisdom to do the right thing,” McCain said.
 “I asked for comfort when I was in pain, and sometimes I received relief.”

-Next: We can’t believe this Fox guest said this regarding McCain’s capture.
+Next: We can’t believe a Fox guest said this regarding McCain’s capture.

 7. A Fox guest said torture ‘worked’ on John McCain